mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/download/index.md

 ---
 layout: layout.pug
 navigationTitle: Download
-title: Download Kommander
+title: Download DKP
 menuWeight: 2
-excerpt: Learn how to download Kommander
+excerpt: Learn how to download DKP
 beta: false
 enterprise: false
 ---

 <!-- markdownlint-disable MD034 -->

-To download a new version of Kommander, you have 2 options:
+To download a new version of DKP, you have 2 options:

 ## Download from the support website